 Many residents of Fairview Forest stepped into the breach and took matters upon themselves to help get through that challenging event.
 It is a true testimony to the power, strength, and will of people in a crisis situation.
 Notably, Rob Greene's efforts were exemplary.
 While life in Fairview Forest slowed down, it did not cease.
 Working in concert with the Roads Committee Chair, Rob trucked up and down the mountain at all hours.
 He responded to every community concern brought to his attention.
 He set his full-time job aside so that he could render assistance where needed in Fairview Forest.
 He ran interference for Fairview Forest when Duke Energy railed against all of the proactive work embarked upon by neighbors who cared about getting on with life.

 Thanks to those of you who wielded chainsaws, axes, rakes, and leaf blowers.
 Thanks to those who checked on vulnerable friends and neighbors and thanks to all of the road reports that streamed in.

 Trash Left At Mailbox Shelter

-This trash was left on a recent Saturday morning at the mailbox shelter.
+This trash was recently left on a Saturday morning at the mailbox shelter.
 The trash consisted of coffee grounds, Sonic fast food, water bottles, and some other to-go food.
 Based on this I am assuming someone's guests got confused and thought the mail boxes were a dumpster.
 Please advise all guests and or family and friends visiting your house that this is not cool.

 Rob Greene, FFHA President